Curriculum

 Careers

-Students from across the school have the opportunity to engage in work experience and this is a really important part of our curriculum.
+Students from across the school have the opportunity to engage in work experience, which is a really important part of our curriculum offer.
 This opportunity to go and work in the wider community is invaluable and allows students the opportunities to achieve the following aims:

-• to offer further opportunity to develop personal and social skills
+• to offer further opportunity to develop personal and social skill

 < Back to previous